Understanding Blood Pressure Readings

 Some blood pressure machines can detect these measurements automatically without the need for anyone to listen with a stethoscope.

 Since blood pressure can be influenced by anxiety, time of day and other everyday factors, it is important to measure your blood pressure on a couple different days.

 Normal Blood Pressure for a Child

-The normal blood pressure measurement for a child depends on three factors: age, gender and their height/weight.
-At age 18, normal adult blood pressure measurements are used
+The normal blood pressure measurement for a child depends on three factors: age, gender and height.
+At age 13, normal adult blood pressure measurements are used.

 High Blood Pressure (Hypertension)

-All children with blood pressure over 120 / 80 need monitoring as they are at risk for developing hypertension (also known as prehypertension).
+All children with blood pressure over 120 / 80 need monitoring as they are at risk for developing hypertension (also known as elevated blood pressure).
 It typically takes more than one measurement to diagnose hypertension.
 However, if the blood pressure is severely high, a diagnosis may be made.
 A pattern of high blood pressure helps establish a diagnosis of hypertension.

 The guidelines published by the government in 2017 recommended an echocardiogram (heart test) on all children before starting hypertension medicine due to the risk for organ damage.

 Reasons for High Blood Pressure